About Trigeminal Neuralgia

 Treatment for trigeminal neuralgia depends on a number of factors, including the patient’s age and general health.
 If you are diagnosed with trigeminal neuralgia, your physician may recommend any one or a combination of the following treatment options:

-– A highly specialized technology with sub-millimeter accuracy, it relies on three-dimensional computer-assisted planning to target and then desensitize the nerve with high-energy radiation.
-This type of surgery doesn’t require opening the skull or damaging other brain tissue, yet it provides about 85 percent of patients complete or partial pain relief within one year of treatment, offering new hope to many trigeminal neuralgia patients throughout the world, including here in Michigan.
+- Gamma Knife surgery – A highly specialized technology with sub-millimeter accuracy, it relies on three-dimensional computer-assisted planning to target and then desensitize the nerve with high-energy radiation.
+This type of surgery doesn’t require opening the skull or damaging other brain tissue.
+It provides good to excellent results for 85-90 percent of patients, offering new hope to many trigeminal neuralgia patients throughout the world, including here in Michigan.

 The MidMichigan Difference